mkgreen/milogreen.github.io/README.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib

-**Project Objective:** Predicting Bike rental demand on basis of weather and seasonal factors in advance to take appropiate measures which finally will result in bike utilization.
+**Project Objective:** Predicting Bike rental demand based on weather and seasonal factors in advance to take appropriate measures which finally will result in bike utilization.

 **Quantifiable result:** Successfully able to predict the Bike rental demand resulting in [**94%** accuracy](https://github.com/mkgreen/Bike-Rental-Demand/blob/main/Linear_Regression_Project_Seoul_Bike_Data.ipynb).

 - Used Random Forest Regressor to predict the number of bikes rented in the city of Seoul
 - The data had quite a few categorical variables which were encoded for use in the model
 - Encoded categorical variables to numeric using Sklearn due to the presence of many string columns
-- Cross Validation for validating the training data and model fit.
+- Cross-validation for validating the training data and model fit.
 - Fit a Random Forest Regressor with high prediction accuracy through iteration

 ***
+# *Data Science Portfolio, Education, Credentials Continued:*